 What Does the Research Say?

-In turn, some herbalists may suggest using dong quai for PTSD alongside other herbal treatment measures.
+Due to this lack of evidence, some herbalists may suggest you use dong quai alongside other natural treatment remedies.

 Dong Quai Side Effects